orbeon/orbeon-forms-doc/form-builder/actions.md

     - The expression is evaluated in the context of root element of the XML data returned by the service.
     - The expression can point to an element or attribute node of the response body, but can also be a more complex expression.
 Its result is converted to a string.

-### Setting the items of a selection control
+### Setting the choices of a selection control

 #### Basics

 As a result of running an action, you can set a selection control's set of items (AKA "itemset") using:

-- [SINCE Orbeon Forms 2017.1] the "Set Control Itemset" action
+- [SINCE Orbeon Forms 2017.1] the "Set Control Choices" action
 - [UNTIL Orbeon Forms 2016.3] the "Set response Selection Control Items" section

 Selection controls include dropdown menus, checkboxes, and more.